 Nor will you go hungry (unless you're vegetarian) and food will be hearty and plentiful.

 I stayed in a rather eclectic string of hotels across the country, ranging from modern luxury to lower-end venues.

 Again, unless the currency issue has been resolved by the time you read this, pay in US dollars or you'll be shaking your head in confusion (please see my Currency notes above - this is NOT easy to figure out).

-If you're looking for something different, click here to compare prices for other excellent Uzbekistan hotels.
+For the best deals, click here to compare prices for Uzbekistan hotels.